jandelgado/rabtap/README.md

   # instead of specifying --tls-cert-file=CERTFILE --tls-key-file=KEYFILE --tls-ca-file=CAFILE
 ```

-### Basic commands
+### Command overview

 Rabtap understands the following commands:

 * `tap` - taps to an exchange and receives messages sent to the exchange,
    without affecting actual message delivery (using an exchange-to-exchange
    binding).
-* `sub` - subscribes to a queue and consumes messages sent to the queue (acts
+* `sub` - subscribes to a queue and consumes from the queue
-   like a RabbitMQ consumer)
-* `pub` - publish messages to an exchange, optionally with the timing as recorded.
+* `pub` - publish messages to an exchange, optionally with the timing as recorded
 * `info` - show broker related info (exchanges, queues, bindings, stats).
-* `queue` - create/bind/unbind/remove/purge queue
+* `queue` - create,bind,unbind,remove or purge queues
-* `exchange` - create/remove exchange
+* `exchange` - create or remove exchanges
 * `conn` - close connections

-See the examples section for further information.
+See the below for detailed information.

 ### Broker URI specification